quat1024/ConnectHeck/readme.md

 Connect Heck
 ============

-Yeah it's a crappy connect 4 game in famed game programming language, MATLAB.
-It's for a school project.
-Don't judge.
+A crappy connect 4 game!
+In famed game programming language, MATLAB.
+Hey, it's for a school project.
+Don't judge my language choice here.

 ### Features

 * Connect 4 against a AI or an opponent in meatspace.
-    * The AI is not very good.
-        * No really it sucks.
+    * Surprisingly formidable.
+    * Uses simple exhaustive search algorithm.
+    * You can pit two AIs against each other.
 * ASCII art output to console, and graphical output to figure 1.
-* ~~Win detection~~ (not yet.)
-* Loss.jpg detection - lose when the board completely fills up.
+* Win detection!
+* Loss detection!

 ### Usage